Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Weak central limit theorem

 (d) By~(c), the classical characteristic function of the distribution~$h$ coincides with the weak characteristic function of the pair~$(T_f,\varphi)$.
 Therefore the weak CLT (Theorem~\ref{thm:weak-clt}) can be reinterpreted as the convergence of classical characteristic functions of the standardised sums of $h$-distributed random variables to $e^{-t^2/2}$.
 Since $h$ has all moments, L\'evy's continuity theorem~\cite{Billingsley1995} gives $\bar{Z}_n\xrightarrow{d}\mathcal{N}(0,1)$. \end{proof}

+\begin{remark}[Interpretation and logical structure] The relationship between Theorems~\ref{thm:weak-clt} and~\ref{thm:distributional-clt} merits careful unpacking, as the two results operate at different levels.

+The \emph{weak CLT} (Theorem~\ref{thm:weak-clt}) is a statement about the transform ${}^{(\varphi)}\phi_{Z_n}(t)$, where $Z_n$ is defined formally via the translation and scaling rules (Propositions~\ref{prop:translation} and~\ref{prop:scaling}).
+No classical random variables $X_i$ with density $f$ need be sampled; the entire argument takes place at the level of weak characteristic functions.
+In particular, the conclusion ${}^{(\varphi)}\phi_{Z_n}(t)\to e^{-t^2/2}$ is \emph{not} a convergence-in-distribution statement for any sequence of classical random variables.

+The \emph{distributional CLT} (Theorem~\ref{thm:distributional-clt}) constructs a \emph{new} probability model: i.i.d.\ random variables $Y_1,Y_2,\ldots$ sampled from the density $h=\varphi f$.
+The bridge is part~(c): the classical characteristic function of $h$ equals the weak characteristic function ${}^{(\varphi)}\phi(t)$.
+Consequently, the standardised sums $\bar{Z}_n=(Y_1+\cdots+Y_n-n\mu_h)/\sqrt{n\sigma_h^2}$ satisfy $\bar{Z}_n\xrightarrow{d}\mathcal{N}(0,1)$ by the classical CLT (via L\'evy's theorem).
+The variables $Y_i$ are sampled from $h$, not from $f$; the distributional CLT therefore does not assert Gaussian convergence for sums of $f$-distributed observations (which would be false for, say, Cauchy $f$).

-\begin{remark}[Interpretation] Theorem~\ref{thm:distributional-clt} reveals that the weak CLT is, in the density case, the classical CLT applied to the kernel-weighted distribution $h=\varphi f$.
-The kernel $\varphi$ tames the tails of~$f$: even when $f$ itself violates the conditions of the classical CLT (as for Cauchy or stable densities, where no variance exists), the product $h = \varphi f$ has all finite moments and therefore admits a classical Gaussian limit theorem.
-The weak framework thus provides a canonical regularisation that restores the CLT for heavy-tailed distributions.
+In summary: the weak CLT provides a transform-level Gaussian limit valid for \emph{any} $(T,\varphi)$ with ${}^{(\varphi)}\kappa_2>0$.
+The distributional CLT shows that, in the density case, this transform convergence is \emph{realised} as genuine convergence-in-distribution for the kernel-weighted model $h=\varphi f$.
+The kernel $\varphi$ tames the tails of~$f$: even when $f$ itself violates the conditions of the classical CLT (as for Cauchy or stable densities), the product $h=\varphi f$ has all finite moments and therefore admits a classical Gaussian limit theorem.

 In particular, the kernel-weighted CDF converges to the standard normal CDF:

 where $f_n$ is the density of $\bar{Z}_n$.
 Comparing with Proposition~\ref{prop:weighted-cdf-recovery}, which shows that the kernel-weighted CDF is directly accessible from the weak framework, we see that the object the weak framework computes---the kernel-weighted distribution function---converges in the classical sense. \end{remark}